Local Producer Loan Program FAQ

 What will the interest rates be?

-The current range is 5% to 9%.
+The current average is 5%.
 As the current Prime Rate is 3.25%, we feel that our rates will be attractive to most farmers and small businesses.
 The different Whole Foods Market regions make the ultimate decision as to the rate each applicant receives.
 We do recommend that potential borrowers explore all of their options in order to ensure that they choose the loan program that is best for them.

 Are there closing fees?

-The Local Producer Loan Program does not charge closing fees, prepayment fees, or any other fees beyond the initial $65 processing fee.
+The Local Producer Loan Program does not charge closing fees, prepayment fees, or any other fees.

 Do the producers have to be exclusive to Whole Foods Market?